PixMusicaX/Sem5IOT/SOFTWARE_LAB/library_system/Readme.md

 ## Constraints

 1. Only "admin" can add new books
-2. Database and table proper needs to be set up in mysql
+2. Database and table with proper names to be set up in mysql
 3. Even "admin" needs to be registered for the first time